ibm-cloud-docs/containers/cs_app.md

     <p>When you deploy more than one pod, a replica set is automatically created for your deployments that monitors the pods and assures that the specified number of pods is up and running at all times.
 When a pod goes down, the replica set replaces the unresponsive pod with a new one.</p>
     <p>You can use a deployment to define update strategies for your app, including the number of pods that you want to add during a rolling update and the number of pods that can be unavailable at a time.
 When you perform a rolling update, the deployment checks whether or not the revision is working and stops the rollout when failures are detected.</p>
     <p>With deployments, you can concurrently deploy multiple revisions with different flags.
 For example, you can test a deployment first before you decide to push it to production.</p>
-    <p>By using Deployments, you can keep track of any deployed revisions.
+    <p>By using Deployments, you can track any deployed revisions.
 You can use this history to roll back to a previous version if you encounter that your updates are not working as expected.</p></dd>
   <dt>Include enough replicas for your app's workload, plus two</dt>
     <dd>To make your app even more highly available and more resilient to failure, consider including extra replicas than the minimum to handle the expected workload.
 Extra replicas can handle the workload in case a pod crashes and the replica set did not yet recover the crashed pod.
 For protection against two simultaneous failures, include two extra replicas.
 This setup is an N+2 pattern, where N is the number of replicas to handle the incoming workload and +2 is an extra two replicas.
 As long as your cluster has enough space, you can have as many pods as you want.</dd>
   <dt>Spread pods across multiple nodes (anti-affinity)</dt>